 A good tool to have for analyzing a firm’s explicit goals is a goal planning worksheet.

-This should consist of business objectives examples of a list of long-term business goals examples.
+This worksheet should consist of a company’s business objectives and examples of a list of

-Although, goals can be established for a list longer than the one’s discussed above.
+Goals can be established for a list longer than the ones discussed above.

 Our focus will concentrate on four (4) areas: